anubhav6864/Face_recognition-Using-Pretrained_Model-/README.md

 from scipy.spatial import distance

-# I have used a pretrained encoder provided in the Face_recognition package
+### In this pretrained encoder provided in the Face_recognition package is used.